-From its investigation, OEMS was unable to establish that you possessed a valid CPR certification and successfully completed 24 elective credit hours at the time of your recertification.
+From its investigation, OEMS was unable to establish that you possessed a valid CPR certification, successfully completed 24 core credit hours, and successfully completed 24 elective credit hours at the time of your recertification.
+You only completed 16 core credit hours.
 As such, OEMS finds you failed to meet the requirements for EMT recertification, even though you affirmed that you had "successfully completed the recertification requirements" set forth in OEMS's rules at the time you applied for recertification.

-OEMS also finds that you made efforts to avoid having OEMS detect your lack of a valid CPR certification and 24 elective continuing education credit hours by refusing to respond to or work with OEMS, despite many attempts by the investigators to gain your cooperation.
+OEMS also finds that you made efforts to avoid having OEMS detect your lack of a valid CPR certification, 24 core credit hours, and 24 elective continuing education credit hours by refusing to respond to or work with OEMS, despite many attempts by the investigators to gain your cooperation.
+Accordingly, the Department finds that you fraudulently procured your EMT certification by attesting that you were in compliance with OEMS's EMT recertification requirements when, in fact, you were not.